 If your dream is to attend medical school, it’s certainly a worthy endeavor.
 As a health care professional, you can make a positive impact on the world.
 But it’s no secret that attending medical school is also very expensive.

 According to the Association of American Medical Colleges, the average medical student graduates with $196,520 in student loan debt.
-However, the average salary for a primary care physician is $313,000, so the heavy debt burden may be worth it.
+However, the average salary for a primary care physician is almost $215,000, so the heavy debt burden may be worth it.

 And fortunately, there are many scholarships available to students attending medical schools.
 Medical school scholarships can help you significantly cut down on your student loan debt.